ichen17/Qhack2024-project/README.md

 # A Comparative Study: Crossing The Gap Using VQE
+This repository contains the materials and code used for a comparative study on the Variational Quantum Eigensolver.
 ## Project Description
 Within the evolving domain of quantum computational chemistry, the Variational Quantum Eigensolver (VQE) has been identified as a crucial algorithm for exploiting the capabilities of near-term quantum computers.
 This work investigates the proficiency of variational quantum algorithms, particularly adaptive VQE techniques, and Quantum Natural Gradient (QNG) optimization, in calculating the spectral gap of chemical molecules—a key determinant of material characteristics and chemical behavior.
 Our methodology introduces different approaches to estimating the k-th excited state by mapping highly excited states to the ground state via unitary transformations, broadening VQE's applicability.
 Our research focuses on analyzing three molecular systems, $H_2$, $LiH$, and $BeH_2$, to demonstrate the versatility and precision of our proposed methods.
 A significant highlight of our study is the implementation of QNG optimization, which markedly improves the optimization process's efficiency.
 It consistently minimizes the ground state energy while achieving convergence in fewer iterations than traditional gradient descent optimizers.
 This efficiency underscores the advantage of QNG in navigating the complex optimization landscape of quantum parameters more effectively.
 Additionally, our comparative analysis reveals that both subspace variational quantum eigensolver (SS-VQE) and quantum variational deflation (VQD) methods exhibit strong performance in spectral gap determination, with less than 1\% relative error for $LiH$, and notably, VQD achieves an exceptional 99.99\% accuracy.
-Lastly we explore Pauli tapering and the usage of a tensor network ansatz to improve algorithm speed.
+Lastly, we explore Pauli tapering and using a tensor network ansatz to improve algorithm speed.

 ## Methodology
 ### Subspace-Search Variational Quantum Eigensolver
 The Subspace-Search Variational Quantum Eigensolver (SS-VQE) is an algorithm designed to address the challenge of calculating excited states [[1]](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.1.033062).
 SS-VQE efficiently explores a low-energy subspace to identify the k-th excited state by utilizing orthogonal input states and leveraging unitary transformations.
 It is worth noting that this method involves only two parameter optimization steps and eliminates the necessity for ancilla qubits.
 SS-VQE further generalizes all excited states up to the k-th through a single optimization procedure.
 Through careful parameter optimization, this approach ensures the orthogonality of input states and accurately maps them to energy eigenstates.
-This approach minimize the following loss function
+This approach minimizes the following loss function

 ```math
 \mathcal{L}_w(\theta) = w\bra{\psi_k}U^\dagger(\theta)HU(\theta)\ket{\psi_k} +\sum_{j=0}^{k-1}\bra{\psi_j}U^\dagger(\theta)HU(\theta)\ket{\psi_j}